ameykaran/akonsole/README.md

 seek doesnot follow the symlinks

 # Assumptions
 - The max len of any command can only be `ARG_MAX` bytes (131072 in my system)

 - The max len of username and system name should be `1024` bytes

+- A process is a foreground process if its process group id is equal to the terminal's pid

+-

 ## todo